-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the campus office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the campus Principal's office.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the office of the Superintendent, (325)356-2727 and at www.comancheisd.net.
+The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.comancheisd.net.